openhive-network/devportal/_tutorials-javascript/submit_comment_reply.md

 This tutorial will take you through the process of preparing and posting comment using the `broadcast.comment` operation.
-Being able to post a comment is critical to most social applications built on Steem.
+Being able to post a comment is critical to most social applications built on Hive.

 ## Intro

 We are using the `broadcast.comment` function provided by the `dsteem` library which generates, signs, and broadcasts the transaction to the network.
-On the Steem platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
+On the Hive platform, posts and comments are all internally stored as a `comment` object, differentiated by whether or not a `parent_author` exists.
 When there is no `parent_author`, the it's a post, when there is, it's a comment.
 An account can broadcast a comment on the blockchain every 3 seconds (with every new block) enabling the user to comment as they wish with almost no wait time between commits.

 ## Steps

-1.  [**App setup**](#app-setup) Import `dsteem` into `app.js` and prepare it to communicate with a Steem blockchain
+1.  [**App setup**](#app-setup) Import `dsteem` into `app.js` and prepare it to communicate with a Hive blockchain
 1.  [**Choose parent post**](#choose-post) Choose a parent post on which to comment.
 Parse the author and permlink from it.
 1.  [**Add content**](#add-content) Add `body` content to your comment
 1.  [**Get comment data**](#get-comment) Collect values from the UI